Depeche Mode: Influence

-Several major artists have cited the band as an influence, including: Arcade Fire, The Killers, Nine Inch Nails, Chvrches, The Smashing Pumpkins, Coldplay, Muse, Metric, No Doubt, A Perfect Circle, Marilyn Manson, Linkin Park, The Crystal Method, Fear Factory, La Roux, Gotye, Rammstein, a-ha, Tegan and Sara (on Sainthood) and Paul van Dyk.
-Depeche Mode contemporaries Pet Shop Boys and Gary Numan have also cited the band as an influence.
+Many major artists have cited the band as an influence, including: Arcade Fire, the Killers, Nine Inch Nails, Chvrches, the Smashing Pumpkins, Coldplay, Muse, Metric, No Doubt, A Perfect Circle, Marilyn Manson, Linkin Park, the Crystal Method, Fear Factory, La Roux, Gotye, Rammstein, a-ha, Tegan and Sara and Paul van Dyk.
+Depeche Mode contemporaries Pet Shop Boys, Tears for Fears and Gary Numan have also cited the band as an influence.
 Colombian singer Shakira described "Enjoy the Silence" as the song that first sparked her passion for pop music.

 The dark themes and moods of Depeche Mode's lyrics and music have been enjoyed by several heavy metal artists, and the band influenced acts such as Marilyn Manson and Deftones.
 Trent Reznor of Nine Inch Nails also cited Depeche Mode, in particular their 1986 album Black Celebration, as a major influence on his beginnings.
 They have also been named as an influence on Detroit techno and indie rock.

 Philanthropy

-Early in their career, Depeche Mode was dismissive of benefit concerts such as Live Aid.
-Gore himself stated, "If these bands really care so much, they should just donate the money and let that be it.
+Early in their career, Depeche Mode were dismissive of benefit concerts such as Live Aid.
+Gore stated, "If these bands really care so much, they should just donate the money and let that be it.
 Why can't they do it without all the surrounding hype?".

-Since 2010, the band has applied their celebrity and cultural longevity to help promote and raise funds for several notable charity endeavours.
+Since 2010, the band have applied their celebrity and cultural longevity to help promote and raise funds for several notable charity endeavours.
 They lent their support to high-profile charities such as MusiCares, Cancer Research UK and the Teenage Cancer Trust.
 The band has also supported the Small Steps Project, a humanitarian organization based in the UK, aiming to assist economically disadvantaged children into education.
 They have partnered with Swiss watchmaker Hublot to support Charity: Water, aimed at the provision of clean drinking water in developing countries.
 Such collaboration led to the release of two different limited edition watches, the Hublot Big Bang Depeche Mode in 2017 and The Singles Limited Edition series based from the Big Bang model in 2018.
 The proceeds helped raise $1.7 million for Charity: Water.
 In 2014, the partnership hosted a gala and fundraiser at the TsUM building in Moscow, raising $1.4 million for the charity.